-The honeymoon stage is a period of discovery, when you learn new things about your partner every day, for better or worse.
+The honeymoon stage is a period of discovery, when you learn new things about your partner.
 Normally, you feel simply intoxicated when you're in the company of your lover.
 Yet there may be a jolting moment, when it hits you profoundly: This is the person I have vowed to spend the rest of my life with.
 Your spouse has flaws, you realize.
 As do you!
 Accepting that is all part of adjusting to your new life together.

 How Long Does the Honeymoon Stage Last?

 Typically, the honeymoon stage of a relationship lasts for at least a year.
 According to an article in The New York Times: